AndreRudolph/impulsephp-doc/docs/server/miscellaneous.md

 <h5><a id="dynamic-file-downloads">Dynamic file downloads</a></h5>

 Providing dynamically generated one time files like reports or statistics for download is a common task for web applications.
-Hence the <span class="code-hint">AbstractController</span> implements a convenient method called <span class="code-hint">downloadRaw</span>.
+Hence the <span class="code-hint">AbstractController</span> implements a convenient method called <span class="code-hint">downloadRaw</span> which takes the name of the file, it's content (string) and an optional content type.

   <pre class="code-white line-numbers language-php">
   	<code class="imp-code language-php"><?php